valnyx17/git-convention/README.md

 ### dev branch

+the dev branch in a github flow repository is usually `dev`. it could also be called `develop`, `development`, `devel`, among other things.

+this branch is best described as *the latest development version*.

+all feature branches eventually end up squashed into here.

+this is the only branch besides `main` who has `hrcc` commit histories.

+this is also the only branch allowed to be merged into `main`.

+---

 ### feature branches

+---
 ### hotfix branches

+---
 ### why squash for feature -> dev?

+---
 ### why merge for dev -> main?

 ---
 ---